jrversteegh/project_template/README.md

   * Creating Sphinx documentation that combines python doc strings and C++ doxygen documentation
   * Building installers for Windows `(*.msi)` and Linux `(*.deb)`

+Getting started
+-
+After the project has been created, the first step is to create a python virtual environment and install the projects requirements.
+This can be done with `poetry install`.
+After that a shell can be created in the new environment with `poetry shell`.
+Now you can run tasks from `tasks.py` using invoke.
+Run `inv -l` to show a list of available tasks.